Madame Tussaud: Interesting Tidbits about the Wax Sculptor

-Madame Tussauds (without an apostrophe) is a popular attraction with sites throughout the world that include not only the United States and Great Britain but also India, Japan, Pakistan, China, and the United Arab Emirates.
-The originator of this world-wide legacy, was a vivacious, talkative, and determined woman named Marie Tussaud.
-Besides being feisty, creative, and motivated into her eighties, there are eleven other tidbits about the wax sculptor Madame Tussaud that you may not know:
+Madame Tussauds is a popular attraction with sites throughout the world that includes not only the United States and Great Britain but also India, Japan, Pakistan, China, and the United Arab Emirates.
+The originator and founder of this famous world-wide legacy originally known as “Madame Tussaud’s”* was a vivacious, talkative, and determined woman named Madame Tussaud.
+Besides being feisty, creative, and motivated into her eighties, there are many other interesting tidbits about this wax sculptor that you may not know:

-Tidbit #4.
+Tidbit #5.
 When the French Revolution broke out, a mob brought Marie two heads stuck on pikes.
 One head belonged to the governor of the Bastille and the other head belonged to a man accused of misleading revolutionaries about the location of arms before the storming of the Bastille.
-The mob wanted Marie to make death masks of the men’s severed heads.
-She dared not refuse and not wanting to let the mob into the house, she took a chair and placed it in the doorway telling the mob they could watch her work.
+The mob wanted her to make death masks of the men’s severed heads.
+She dared not refuse and not wanting to let the mob into the house, she maintains she took a chair and placed it in the doorway telling the mob they could watch her work.
 Unbeknownst to Marie, the English equestrian, circus owner, and inventor, Philip Astley, was in France at the time.
 He witnessed the event and wrote about it in his diary.
 He noted that he had seen Marie in her doorway taking the bloody heads, placing them in her lap, and making the death masks.
 Several days later, Astley ordered waxed copies of the men’s heads, smuggled them across the border, and advertised them in his London circus where they were a “horrifying” hit with his clientele.

-Tidbit #5.
-Marie became Madame Tussaud on 19 October 1795 (28 Vendémiaire Year IV) when she married François Tussaud.
-Tussaud was a civil engineer born in the commune of Mâcon, in the department of Saône–et-Loire.
-He was 28 when he married 33-year-old Marie.
-However, in 1802, because their marriage was unhappy, Madame Tussaud left her husband and her 2-year-old son François (called Francis in England) behind in Paris.
+Tidbit #9: In 1802, because their marriage was unhappy, Madame Tussaud left her husband and her 2-year-old son François (called Francis in England) behind in Paris.
 She moved to London with her 4-year-old son Joseph, whom she called “Nini.”
-One 1979 pamphlet states that after she moved to London:
+In London she had her own exhibition and of her time in England, one 1979 pamphlet states:

 “From her 41st to her 74th year she lived the exhausting and precarious life of a travelling showman, moving from town to town with her caravans – setting up in awkward places, improvising lighting and backgrounds, unpacking and repairing, advertising with handbills and encouraging newspaper anecdotes, [and] organising charity benefits to bring in useful patrons.”

-Tidbit #7.
+Tidbit #10.
 The first death mask that Madame Tussaud made in England was of a Colonel Edward Marcus Despard.
 He had conspired but failed to assassinate George III.
 She knew that Despard’s waxed figure would bring in a crowd.
 So, even before his execution on 21 February 1803, she began devising how to obtain a copy of his severed head, which she did from his friends.

 “During this awful state of suspense, among others, Madame Tussaud and her family experienced the most painful anxiety.
 It was stated, among other places, that the assembly rooms were marked out for destruction, containing, at the time, their valuable collection of figures.
 These, at an imminent risk of injury, were partly removed, as hastily as circumstances would permit.
 The house in which Madame Tussaud lodged, on the opposite side of the street, was amongst the number which became ignited from the firing of the west side of the square; and we regret to hear that the lady’s constitution has received a very severe shock.”